soundasleep/jevon.org/wiki/Signs_of_ugly_HTML.md

 tags:
   - Technology
 redirect_from:
-  - "/wiki/signs_of_ugly_html"
-  - "/wiki/Signs Of Ugly Html"
-  - "/wiki/signs of ugly html"
+  - "/wiki/Signs of ugly HTML"
-  - "/wiki/Signs_Of_Ugly_Html"
 ---

 ## Severe